salman0325/observibility/interviwe.md

 ### 9️⃣ What is Grafana?

 **Answer:**
-Grafana ek **visualization tool** hai
-Is se dashboards bante hain (graphs, charts).
+Grafana is a **visualization tool** used to create dashboards (graphs, charts).

 ---

-### 🔟 Grafana and Prometheus relationship?
+### 🔟 Relationship between Grafana and Prometheus?

 **Answer:**

-* Prometheus → Data store
+* Prometheus → Stores data
-* Grafana → Data show karta hai
+* Grafana → Visualizes data

-👉 Grafana Prometheus se data read karta hai.
+👉 Grafana reads data from Prometheus.

 ---

 ### 1️⃣1️⃣ What is a Grafana Dashboard?

 **Answer:**
-Dashboard multiple panels ka group hota hai
-Jaise:
+A dashboard is a collection of panels showing different metrics like:

 * CPU usage
 * Memory usage